residenttrickster/react-todo-mock-cc/README.md

 * Fetch the data from http://localhost:3000/todos
 * Render the each todo in the appropriate component
 * Each todo card will have button to change the complete status which will conditionally render based on the location of component.
 (Also, if a todo is under the Complete, the button text should say Incomplete and vice-versa.)
-* When the button is clicked, a request should be sent to the server to change the status of `completed` for the associated todo.
+* When the button is clicked, the todo should be rendered in the appropriate component.
+BONUS: a PATCH request should be sent to http://localhost:3000/todos/:id to change the status of `completed` for the associated todo.
 Don't forget:
 ```
     method: "PATCH",